WATCH OUT! This course has English as its main language and does not start until May

 - Tanning buckskin for clothing.
 Part 1

-Storage, preserving and carrying things; months 5 + 6
+Storage, preservation and carrying things; months 5 + 6

 - Construct a travel basket